 - Product information to enable appropriate handling is a must

-- Product labelling that has clear instructions is important
+- Product labeling that has clear instructions is important

 - Consumer Education should be imparted so they are aware of general hygiene requirements.
-Such programmes must educate consumers so they understand product information, labelling and instructions for use.
+Such programmes must educate consumers so they understand product information, labeling and instructions for use.

 SECTION VII: TRAINING